 While the Managing Board is ultimately responsible for the preparation of our financial statements free from material misstatement, our external auditors provide an opinion on the fair presentation of our financial statements in conformity with IFRS.
 The external audit is conducted in accordance with generally accepted auditing standards.
+Reviews take place on quarterly, half-yearly and yearly basis.
 As part of the financial statements audit, the external auditor conducts an evaluation of the internal control system in order to assess the extent to which they can rely on the system in determining the nature, timing and scope of their own audit procedures.
 On a yearly basis, the overall scope of the external audit including identified risk areas and any additional agreed-upon procedures is discussed and agreed with the Audit Committee of the Supervisory Board.